snicco/snicco/src/Snicco/Component/psr7-error-handler/README.md

 [`ExceptionInformation`](src/Information/ExceptionInformation.php) is a **value object** that consist of:

-- a unique identifier for the exception that will be passed as log context and can be displayed to the user.
+- a unique identifier for the exception that will be passed as [log context](https://www.php-fig.org/psr/psr-3/#13-context) and can be displayed to users.
 - an HTTP status code that should be used when displaying the exception.
 - a safe title for displaying the exception (safe meaning "does not contain sensitive information").
 - a safe message for displaying the exception (safe meaning "does not contain sensitive information").
 - the original `Throwable`
 - a transformed `Throwable`
-- the original instance of `ServerRequestInterface`
+- the original instance of `Psr\Http\Message\ServerRequestInterface`

 This package comes with
 a [`InformationProviderWithTransformation`](src/Information/InformationProviderWithTransformation.php) implementation of